xabinapal/traefik-authentik-forward-plugin/README.md

 Authentik provides multiple outpost endpoints.
 This plugin uses the `/outpost.goauthentik.io/auth/nginx` one because it gives more control.
 Unlike the Traefik endpoint, which always returns `302` redirects, this one returns `401` responses, which lets you decide what to do: deny the request, redirect to login or even skip auth entirely for some paths.
 This puts the decision of how to handle unauthorized requests closer to your app logic.

 It also avoids problems caused by proxies, load balancers, or CDNs that often mess with `X-Forwarded-*` HTTP headers required by the Traefik endpoint.
-Instead, the nginx endpoint uses an additional `X-Original-URI` header, which stays intact across hops.
+Instead, the nginx endpoint uses an additional `X-Original-Uri` header, which stays intact across hops.
 This makes your auth setup more reliable and predictable.

 > **⚠️ Note:** Authentik still relies on the `X-Forwarded-Host` header, so make sure it isn't modified by proxies in the request chain.
 That's still much simpler than managing all the headers required by other approaches.